 Benefits and Expectations

-- The award is funded with a $2,000 stipend through the Centers for Teaching and Technology (CT2).
+- The award is funded with a $2,000 stipend through the Center for Teaching Excellence (CTE).

 - The awardee will be asked to submit a presentation proposal to the USG Teaching and Learning Conference.
 He/she will receive registration and travel expenses if the presentation is accepted.